 Choosing between granite or ceramic tile isn't a simple either/or choice.
 Where the tiles are being used, the ease of installation, cost, replacement, and neighborhood trends all factor into the decision.

-Choosing between using granite or ceramic tile isn't a simple either/or decision.
-Where it's being used, the ease of installation, cost, replacement and neighborhood trends all factor into making the right choice.
-Personal preference is also a consideration, with the dramatic and exclusive patterns found in granite competing with the elegant and intricate colors and designs baked into ceramic.
-Both are relatively natural materials, with one formed millions of years ago and the other fresh out of the kiln.
+Personal preference is also a consideration when deciding between granite versus ceramic tiles, with the dramatic and exclusive patterns found in granite competing with the elegant and intricate colors and designs baked into ceramic.
+Both are relatively natural materials, with one formed millions of years ago and the other comes fresh out of a kiln.

 Reasons to Choose Ceramic Tile

 The variety of colors and designs, sizes, and shapes found in ceramic tiles makes them a useful design tool.
 A field of square or rectangular tiles bordered in tile scrolling or medallions adds elegance to a kitchen or bathroom.